-“People would ask Mike why don’t you make Tracy sell Apple (her top jumper), and he would say ‘No she pays the bills on all the other horses we own together.’
-You do it so you have one that you’re competitive on so that keeps you going, that you have that one solid citizen,” explains Tracy.
+“People would ask Mike ‘Why don’t you make Tracy sell Apple (her top jumper),’ and he would say ‘No, she pays the bills on all the other horses we own together.’
+You do it so you have one that you’re competitive on.
+That’s what keeps you going, that you have that one solid citizen,” explains Tracy.
 “I would love to have some more jumpers.
 We bought some in January and they were going to be horses for me to keep…and we sold them in five days.”

 MTM Apple is “maybe the sweetest horse in the world.
 She loves people.
 It’s funny because people watch her in the ring and she looks so slow.
 Shane George said

 ‘I watched you walk in the ring and that mare looks like the biggest slowest donkey and I felt sorry for you because you like to win and you came in and you picked up a canter and you beat everyone by like two seconds!’

 “They all say she looks so big (she’s 17 hands) and fat like there’s no way she could go fast.
 In the class last Saturday night she had the fastest time by leaving strides out everywhere.
 I did have a rail down but she beat everyone’s time by a landslide.
 I can’t believe she’s that fast.
 She has such a huge stride she just covers the ground.”